adam-handke/BoardGameCollector/README.md

 * *DetailsActivity* - showing the details of a board game selected in the *MainActivity*.
 Options menu allows to: go to the *EditActivity*; delete the board game.
 Clicking on the BGG rank allows to go to the *RankHistoryActivity*.
 * *EditActivity* - editing editable details of an existing board game or adding a new board game manually or adding a new board game from Board Game Geek.
 * *BGGActivity* - searching board games at Board Game Geek by game name or by username (all games in user's collection).
 Options menu: adding all search results to collection.
 * *RankHistoryActivity* - displaying the rank history of a board game.
+A button allows to update the rank.

 ___
 Icon made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>